 And history supports this prediction.
 Although labor force participation tends to lag behind falling unemployment, workers do come back.
-We saw this in the last expansion and in most expansions before that (Hobijn and Şahin 2021; see also Cajner, Coglianese, and Montes 2021).
-In other words, it's too early to count out the millions of people sitting on the sidelines.
+We saw this in the last expansion and in most expansions before that.7 In other words, it's too early to count out the millions of people sitting on the sidelines.